The-Wishlist-Co/shopify-integration/docs/installation.md

 NOTE: This API token is only accessible **once**.
 It is strongly suggested that you copy and paste this somewhere safe, or at least take a screenshot.
 The Wishlist needs this token to be able to integrate to your Shopify store.

 Click the “Reveal once” button. and you'll see the token.
 It will be in the format `shpat_«value»`, where `«value»` is a series of 32 characters that is unique to your store.
-For example: `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`.

 ![Shopify API access token](assets/shopify-api-access-token.png)